scraperwiki/dumptruck/readme.md

 * `show_tables`
 * `drop`: Delete a particular table.

-These two let you run normal SQL.
+These two let you run normal SQL to interface directly with pysqlite.

 * `execute`: Run raw SQL commands.
 * `commit`: Commit SQL commands

+### Options to the methods
+By default, all of the methods that commit changes.
+You can stop one of them from committing by passing `commit=False` to it.
+For example:

+    h=Highwall()
+    h.save({"name":"Bagger 293","manufacturer":"TAKRAF","height":95},commit=False)

+The default behavior for a particular database connection is stored in the `Highwall.AUTO_COMMIT` attribute; you can change the default behavior by setting that to false.

+    h.AUTO_COMMIT=False